Improved cosmological constraints on axion-lepton interactions: Introduction

 The main objective of the present paper is to derive model-independent cosmological constraints on axion couplings to leptons for a large range of axion masses including those larger than the recombination temperature.
-Constraints on axion-lepton couplings have been studied before using $\dNeff$ in Ref.~\cite{Ghosh:2020vti}, but as emphasised above, they underestimate constraints for axion masses above $\mathcal{O}(0.1)$~eV.
-We use CMB data from Planck~\cite{Planck:2019nip, Planck:2018lbu} and Baryon Acoustic Oscillation (BAO) data from the DESI DR2 release~\cite{DESI:2025zgx}.
+Constraints on axion-lepton couplings have been studied before using $\dNeff$ in Ref.~\citep{Ghosh:2020vti}, but as emphasised above, they underestimate constraints for axion masses above $\mathcal{O}(0.1)$~eV.
+We use CMB data from Planck~\citep{Planck:2019nip, Planck:2018lbu} and Baryon Acoustic Oscillation (BAO) data from the DESI DR2 release~\citep{DESI:2025zgx}.
 We consider both flavor-conserving and flavor-violating axion couplings.
+The former couplings are present in a large class of axion models, including the DFSZ model, while the latter couplings arise generically in models where the PQ symmetry acts as a flavor symmetry explaining the observed hierarchy of the SM fermion masses~\cite{Davidson:1981zd,Wilczek:1982rv,Berezhiani:1989fp,Ema:2016ops,Calibbi:2016hwq} and in minimal astrophobic models of the QCD axion~\cite{DiLuzio:2017ogq,Badziak:2021apn,Badziak:2024szg}.
 There are two other important improvements in our analysis that make the derived constraints more robust than those in the existing literature.
-First: we use the state-of-the-art computations of thermal axion abundance based on solving full Boltzmann equations for the momentum distribution functions, as recently done in Ref.~\cite{Badziak:2024qjg}.
-This allows for a precise determination of axion energy density both in the case of axions in thermal equilibrium and in the case of axions produced via freeze-in~\cite{Hall:2009bx}.
+First: we use the state-of-the-art computations of thermal axion abundance based on solving full Boltzmann equations for the momentum distribution functions, as recently done in Ref.~\citep{Badziak:2024qjg}.
+This allows for a precise determination of axion energy density both in the case of axions in thermal equilibrium and in the case of axions produced via freeze-in~\citep{Hall:2009bx}.
 Second: we perform a full cosmological analysis with these correct non-thermal axion distributions, instead of relying on a point-estimate to set our constraints.

 We demonstrate that the effect of axion mass is very significant and may improve the constraints on axion couplings even by several orders of magnitude.
 In particular, we show that for axion masses above $\mathcal{O}(0.1)$~eV cosmology provides the most stringent constraints on axion couplings to muons and taus as well as on flavor-violating axion couplings to $\tau e$ and $\tau\mu$.